Wouldn’t it be great if you could take everything ‘wrong’ with your business, and turn it into a powerful marketing tool?

 It’s our oddities that make us stand out.

-People like ‘different’ — in whatever context it may be.
+People like ‘different’.
 In his book, Non-Obvious, marketer and best-selling author, Rohit Bhargava, dissects this trend of ‘liking different’.

 “Polarizing looks — people with unique features or lots of tattoos — get 10% more messages and dates than ‘conventionally attractive’ people.
 A lot of people are put off by them, but the people who like them, really like them.
 In other words, we are attracted to people who are more unique and stand out, even if they happen to be less perfect by traditional measures.”